dlhamilton/route-me/README.md

 4. Above the list of files click the button that says 'Gitpod'.

 ### Remote Deployment
- The site was deployed to Heroku.
+ The prgoram was deployed to Heroku.
 If you have forked/cloned the repository the steps to deploy are:
  1. On Heroku, cretae a new app.
  2. Set the buildbacks to Python and NodeJs in that order .
  3. Link your Heroku app to you repository.